Utsav-patell/FaceSnap-Attendance-System/README.md

 ## 3) Take_Attendance.py
 This file will capture real time faces and will match it with the datbase images and then Provide related id of the image.

-_ pre-model is the algorithm which will realtime detect the nodes of the faces._
+_Pre-model is the algorithm which will realtime detect the nodes of the faces._